monodot/knowledge-base/_articles/mitmproxy.md

 ---
 layout: page
 title: mitmproxy
+lede: "_mitmproxy_ is an awesome way to debug, trace, alter and monitor HTTP connections from any application, including over HTTPS/SSL."
 ---

-An awesome way to debug HTTP connections in any application, including HTTPS/SSL.
+mitmproxy basically captures all traffic between your application and the outside world, so that you can inspect it, modify it, and replay it.
+Especially good for blackbox testing.

 ## Basics

-### Setup on Fedora with SSL
+### Set up mitmproxy on Fedora with SSL

 1. Install mitmproxy
 1. Run `mitmproxy`